sftcd/tlspad/README.md

 later.

 - [dumper.sh](dumper.sh) is a bash script that's a small wrapper on tshark or tcpdump

+- Some little utilities:
     - [functions.sh](functions.sh) has some bash utility stuff I tend to re-use
     - [data2server.sh](data2server.sh) rsync's stuff up to a server
+    - [whowhere.sh](whowhere.sh) generates a bit of meta-data for a run to help me understand what's what later

 - [TlsPadFncs.py](TlsPadFncs.py) has classes and functions that are used by...